-Introduction to Article 555-Marinas and Boatyards
+Introduction to Article 555-Marinas, Boatyards, and Commercial and Noncommercial Docking Facilities

 Water levels aren't constant.
 Ocean tides rise and fall, while lakes and rivers vary in depth in response to rain.
-To provide power to a marina or boatyard, you must allow for these variations in water level between the point of use and the power source.
+To provide power to a marina, boatyard, or docking facility, you must allow for these variations in water level between the point of use and the electric power source.
 Article 555 addresses this issue.